SEO Cold Email Templates that Actually Get Responses

 SEO Cold Email Templates Wrap-Up

-Throughout this article, you’ve learned the basics of writing effective cold emails that get you what you want for SEO – clients and links.
+Throughout this article on cold outreach email, you’ve learned the basics (and best practices) of writing an effective cold email that will get you what you want for SEO – clients and links.

-You’ve learned how to craft effective cold emails for SEO yourself for any subject that will actually get responses and set yourself apart from the thousands of spam emails that get sent out every day.
+You’ve learned how to craft effective cold emails for SEO yourself for any subject that will actually get responses (and b2b sales) while also setting yourself apart from the thousands of spam emails that get sent out every day trying to hawk any product or service.

-We’ve also given you 5 blogger outreach email templates that have proven highly successful for our own lead generation and link building needs.
+We have also given you 5 blogger outreach cold email templates (with appropriate subject lines) that have proven highly successful for our own lead generation and link building needs.

-With all of this, you now have the ability to use cold emailing as a powerful new weapon that can transform the way you do business – so use it wisely!
+With all of this practical knowledge, you now have the ability to use cold emailing as a powerful new weapon that can transform the way you do b2b or b2c business – so use it wisely!

 Got anything to add?
 Leave us a comment below.